xmtp/xmtp-js/src/crypto/README.md

 ## Managing keys associated with a wallet

-Each participating wallet is associated with a one key bundle comprised of an identity key and periodically rotated pre-keys.
+Each participating wallet is associated with a key bundle comprised of an identity key and periodically rotated pre-keys.
 The public key bundle is advertised on the network and used by future senders to protect messages addressed to the wallet.
 The public key bundles of both the sender and the recipient that were used to protect a message are also attached to the message for transport/storage.
 The private key bundle must be stored and kept secret.
 It is required to decrypt the incoming messages.